YoussefYN/Graph-Clustering/README.md

 # Graph-Clustering

-# User Manual Data Shrinkage
+# User Manual: Data Shrinkage

 For data shrinkage you should have listed files